Seteeri/Particle/README.md

 that can cut across all domains.

-It aims to integrate Wayland/X which would provide windows as planes in space, effectively making Protoform a meta-manager around the desktop.
+It aims to integrate Wayland/X which would provide windows as planes in space, effectively making Protoform a "meta-manager" around the desktop.
 This would allow grouping windows into a single plane with the plane representing the conventional desktop, e.g. Weston running on Weston/etc., or have windows existing in the environment in free space.